 Often referred to as the “heart of the home”, your kitchen provides a place for family and friends to gather and enjoy meals and fellowship.
 There is no doubt that the kitchen is one of the most frequented rooms in the home.
-Windows play an integral role in kitchen design because they allow for ventilation and expanded natural light.
+What windows you have installed play an integral role in kitchen design because they allow for ventilation and expanded natural light.
 Here’s our guide to the most coveted kitchen window styles.

 An awning window has hinges at the top and they open upwards and outwards.
 They are excellent for ventilation because they can be opened, regardless if it is raining.
 This is because the underside of the pane is configured away from the home.
 Awning windows also win high marks for the unobstructed view they provide.

 Bay windows are a series of three windows that are connected to create a larger window.
 As a rule, the larger window in the middle does not open and close, but the smaller ones do.
 Bay windows are an optimum choice for a kitchen because the amount of natural light they amplify can create the illusion of a larger space.
 Homeowners that have bay kitchen windows installed also appreciate that they offer a spot for items such as houseplants, cookbooks, and tchotchkes to be placed.
 In addition, bay windows can be configured to include a window seat.